 Directions

-Your next stop is the House of Nobility (9) which lies of Riddarhustorget, just beside Riddarholmsbron.
+Your next stop is the House of Nobility (9).
+Head north-east on Riddarholmsbron.
 You’ll be walking a distance of 120 m.

 9. House of Nobility